Unlikely Landscapes, Cityscapes, and Still Lifes

 July, 2016

 The artist cleverly portrayed his still life on perfectly clean glass to avoid the challenge of depicting a translucent table top.
 Interestingly, the leaves are also transparent.
-The Escheresque table legs provide an additional compelling element in this study.
+The Escheresque table legs provide an additional compelling element to this painting.

 Donated by the artist